Oil in the Arctic

 The Arctic in the Global Oil Debate

-Arctic oil development lies at the intersection of:
+Arctic oil development sits at the intersection of several competing priorities:

 - Energy security